 Prioritize The Areas Of Implementation

 There are many blind spots in your organization's digital structure.
 Some areas have more threats than others.
-You have to identify the ones which are high risk and start implementing the CIS models first.
+You have to identify the ones that are high risk and start implementing the CIS models first.

 Implementation is executing the measure you have taken to apply to the needs areas.
 It is not limited to just performing the actions but also includes continuous monitoring and reviewing the related security measures.